Giant Smoke Ring Vortex Cannon | Science Experiment

-How to Make Giant Smoke Rings
+How to Make Giant Smoke Rings with a Vortex Cannon

-- 5 gallon bucket or a large trash can
+- Large plastic bucket or trash can

-- Bungee cord
+- Bungee cord (5 ft, 1.5 m )

 - Plastic shower curtain or thick plastic sheet